sjhaque14/steinberg-signature/README.md

 from steinberg_utils_3vertex import *
 ```

 For an example of how to use the functions in `steinberg_utils_3vertex.py`, see the Jupyter notebook `steinberg_3vertex_official.ipynb`.
-You may also clone this repository.
+You may also clone this repository to obtain the relevant files.

 `git clone https://github.com/sjhaque14/steinberg-signature`